consistent-milk12/docs-md/generated_docs/bitflags/index.md

 - `fn bits(&self) -> <Self as >::Bits`

   Get the underlying bits value.

+  The returned value is exactly the bits set in this flags value.

 - `fn from_bits_retain(bits: <Self as >::Bits) -> Self`